 Purchase the hard red wheat berries as opposed to the soft wheat berries.
 They are better for making bread.

-Is this bread-machine recipe considered a whole grain bread?
+1. Is this recipe considered whole grain bread?

 Yes, it is a whole grain bread because it contains some whole grains.
 However, it is not 100% whole grain.
 The flour specified in the recipe is white bread flour.
 The result is a loaf with a softer but firm texture with less bitter-tasting undertones than whole wheat flour.